 he Governor's Highway Safety Program (GHSP) continues to be the lead agency for occupant protection in West Virginia.
-Special educational and enforcement programs through continued cooperation of local and state law enforcement agencies are providing a strong foundation to increase West Virginia's seat belt usage rate, which is currently 82%, up from an abysmal 49% ten years ago.
-However, West Virginia has experienced a decline in seat belt use rate over the last two years.
-In 2008, we recorded our highest rate ever at 89.5%, then dropped to 86.9% in 2009.
-This year's rate of 82% represents an 8% decline from two years ago.
-This trend has caught our attention and the GHSP is re-evaluating our efforts to increase seat belt use.
-We still feel confident that our short-term goal of 90% can be achieved.
+Special educational and enforcement programs through continued cooperation of local and state law enforcement agencies are providing a strong foundation to increase West Virginia's seatbelt usage rate, which is currently 85%, up from an abysmal 49% ten years ago.
+However, West Virginia has experienced a decline in seatbelt use rate over the last two years.
+In 2008, we recorded our highest rate ever at 89.5%, then dropped to 86.9% in 2009, and 82% in 2010.
+This year's rate of 85% represents a 5% decline from three years ago.
+This trend has caught our attention and the GHSP is re-evaluating our efforts to increase seatbelt use.
+We still feel confident that our shortterm goal of 90% can be achieved.